Routing Details for Connections to Your On-Premises Network

 Using AS_PATH to prefer routes from Oracle to your on-premises network

 This section describes in greater detail how the BGP AS_PATH attribute can be used to influence route selection in the context of a single DRG route table.

 If the routes for the different paths are the same, Oracle uses the shortest AS path when sending traffic to your on-premises network, regardless of which path was used to initiate the connection to Oracle.
 Therefore asymmetric routing is allowed.
 Asymmetric routing here means that Oracle's response to a request can follow a different path than the request.
-For example, depending on how your edge device (also called your customer-premises equipment, or CPE) is configured, you could send a request over VPN Connect, but the Oracle response could come back over FastConnect.
+For example, depending on how your edge device (also called your customer-premises equipment, or CPE) is configured, you could send a request over Site-to-Site VPN, but the Oracle response could come back over FastConnect.
 If you want to force routing to be symmetric, Oracle recommends using BGP and AS path prepending with your routes to influence which path Oracle uses when responding to and initiating connections.